Wait. Don't leave yet ✋

 February 4, 2026

-Notion vs OneNote is one of the most common comparisons people make when searching for the right productivity and note-taking app.
-Both tools promise to help you capture ideas, organize your work, and collaborate with others, but they approach these goals from fundamentally different angles.
+If you're stuck on the Notion vs OneNote debate, you're not alone.
+It's one of the most common comparisons people make when they're shopping around for a productivity or note-taking app.
+Both tools promise to help you capture ideas, stay organized, and get work done, but they go about it in completely different ways.

 What is Notion?